multiwindowmode/WinSpy/readme.md

 - **Resource Competition Apps** directory contains two folders for the two types of apps used in the Resource Competition experiment. `profiler2cmd5` refers to apps that compete for three types of threads simultaneously, while `Profiler2Cpu5` only competes for CPU threads.
 - **Sound Recovery Android Apps** directory contains three folders: an accelerometer data collection app, a voice playback app, and an app that combines both functions.
 - **Tap Inference Android Apps** directory contains four folders.
 Three of them are tap inference input apps with different layouts.
 The `Tapping_ImuRecorder_Attacker` app runs in the window as an attacking app.

+- **video recording** This is a video recording of an experimental process, documenting the proceedings of our 21 App launch experiments.
+Due to the need for privacy protection during the review phase, the video has been blurred and overexposed.
+We will replace it with a high-definition version once the paper is accepted.